vtex-apps/io-documentation/docs/en/Recipes/development/running-native-ab-testing.md

 vtex install vtex.ab-tester
 ```

-3. After running `vtex install vtex.ab-tester` the CLI will ask if you are sure to force this operation in the `master` workspace.
-Type `y` to confirm.
+3. Type `y` to confirm that you want to install the app in the `master` workspace.

 4. Install the **A/B Tester Admin app** in the `master` workspace by running the following: